 About the Book:

-Beagles and Books is excited to be part of the blog tour for I Am Able to Shine published by Two Lions/Amazon Publishing.
-Special thanks to the publisher and Barbara Fisch of Blue Slip Media for sending me a copy in exchange for an honest review.
+Beagles & Books is thrilled to share a review of It’s Not The Three Little Pigs.
+Special thanks to Two Lions Publishing and Barbara Fisch of Blue Slip Media for sending me a copy in exchange for an honest review.
 All opinions are my own.